audacioustux/audacioustux/com-audacioustux/src/content/blog/cka-prep.md

 But again, CKA exam needs hands-on experience.
 So, just reading and watching videos won't help.
 You need to practice.
 Not necessarily on a real cluster, but at-least on a local cluster.

 If your local machine is not powerful enough to run a cluster, you may try [Github Codespaces](https://github.com/codespaces) with `docker-in-docker` and `kubectl-helm-minikube` features enabled.
 Also, cloud providers and some platforms gives free credits for students.
 You may use those to practice.
 [More on Codespaces & DevContainers](https://audacioustux.com/posts/getting-started-devcontainer/)

+I've been using linux for 10+ years, and docker, kubernetes for 6+ years.
+So, I didn't have to spend much time on the basics.
+But if you're new to linux, docker, and kubernetes, you may need to spend some time on those, and build intuition + muscle memory.

+If anyone would ask me, which is the most intimidating topic in CKA, I'd say it's `Networking`.
+Although interesting, it's just difficult to troubleshoot.

 ## Extra Links